bihealth/sodar-core-legacy/docs/source/getting_started.rst

 The Projectroles App
 ====================

-Projectroles provides critical functionalities for a SODAR-based Django web site, including project access management, dynamic content including with django-plugins, models and tools for building SODAR-compatible apps plus a default template and CSS layout.
+The ``projectroles`` app is the base app for building a SODAR Core based Django site.
+It provides a framework for project access management, dynamic content including with django-plugins, models and tools for SODAR-compatible apps plus a default template and CSS layout.

-Other Django apps which intend to use the aforementioned functionalities depend on projectroles.
+Other Django apps which intend to use aforementioned functionalities depend on projectroles.
 While the Django app configuration can be dynamic, having projectroles installed is **mandatory** for working with the SODAR project and app structure.